Whether it's Mitch McConnell, Kim Jong Un or Rosie O'Donnell, Trump has 1 speed: Attack

 That way of looking at the world and classifying people leaves no room for subtlety or nuance.
 Ronald Reagan's famous phrase "my 80% friend is not my 20% enemy," doesn't apply for Trump.
 For him, it's 100% or nothing at all.

 What else explains his treatment of Senate Majority Leader Mitch McConnell over the last 24 hours?
-In two tweets, Trump questioned McConnell for his inability to pass health care reform through Congress.
+In a trio of tweets, Trump questioned McConnell for his inability to pass health care reform through Congress.

 On Wednesday afternoon, Trump tweeted: "Senator Mitch McConnell said I had 'excessive expectations,' but I don't think so.
 After 7 years of hearing Repeal & Replace, why not done?"
 Then, this morning, he tweeted a variation on that theme: "Can you believe that Mitch McConnell, who has screamed Repeal & Replace for 7 years, couldn't get it done.
 Must Repeal & Replace ObamaCare!"
+And then, again, in the early afternoon: "Mitch, get back to work and put Repeal & Replace, Tax Reform & Cuts and a great Infrastructure Bill on my desk for signing.
+You can do it!"

 If there's strategy here -- aside from potentially distracting from the latest Russia investigation news -- it's hard to see it.
 McConnell didn't fail to pass a repeal and replace measure of the Affordable Care Act out of lack of effort.
 Or lack of attempts.
 The Kentucky Republican tried repeatedly to cobble together legislation that would win 50 Republican votes.
 It simply didn't happen.